 Generally, taking a hike on the Pacific Crest Trail does not require any special permits or fees.
 You can go to just about any trailhead in Oregon and start hiking.
 However, there are a few exceptions to that rule.
-Some are simply a matter of filling out a free wilderness area registration form at a trailhead.
-Others require you to obtain a wilderness camping permit in advance of your trip for a small fee.
-The latter of these are in order to keep particularly sensitive wilderness areas from being overrun and trashed—something that, unfortunately, continues to happen as hiking the PCT becomes more popular.
-Here you will find a list of the current PCT permit requirements in Oregon.
+Most are simply a matter of filling out a free wilderness area registration form at a trailhead.
+A few areas require you to obtain a wilderness access or camping permit.
+The latter of these have become necessary to keep particularly sensitive wilderness areas from being overrun and trashed.
+This page outlines all the current permit requirements for hiking the PCT in Oregon.

 NATIONAL FOREST & WILDERNESS PERMITS

 Some Oregon national forest and wilderness area trailheads have small kiosks and wooden boxes containing bundles of self-issue permits.
-These permits are free, and you’re required fill them out when you come to them.
-The information you provide (e.g., number of hikers in your party, where you plan to camp, etc.) helps agencies apply for trail-funding grants in order to help maintain the PCT and other area trails.
+These permits are free, and you should fill them out when you come to them, every time.
+The information you provide (e.g., number of hikers in your party, where you plan to camp, etc.) helps forest agencies apply for trail-funding grants in order to help maintain the PCT and other area trails and facilities.
 It also lets authorities know where you are, which can be essential to helping locate and evacuate you in case of a natural disaster such as wildfire or landslide.
-All you need to do is fill in the information on the form, sign it (this states that you agree to the rules and regulations of the area—read them!), then leave one copy in the box and attach the other copy to your pack.
+All you need to do is fill in the information on the form, sign it (this states that you agree to the rules and regulations of the area—read them!), then leave one copy in the box and carry the other copy with you.

 Soda Mountain Wilderness (Section 1/B) – Permits not required